Roaming Around The Gaspé Peninsula

 Dalhousie, New Brunswick

-Leaving Carlton-sur-Mer, we were still in doubt about where to stay.
+Leaving Carlton-sur-Mer, we were in a quandary as to where to stay.
 Other campgrounds in the area were also full and there were no Wal-Marts within a 100 km.
-Thanks to my “ALLSTAYS” iPhone app – an app that every RV’er should have – I was able to find an RV park – the Inch-Arran RV Park with a site available.
-The park was on the south side of the Bay of Chaleur in the town of Dalhousie, New Brunswick – about 40 km out of our way.
-Nevertheless, it too was a municipal park with reasonable rates, also on the water and very well maintained.
+Thanks to my “ALLSTAYS” iPhone app – an app that every RV’er should have – I was able to find a spot at the the Inch-Arran RV Park on the south side of the Bay of Chaleur in the town of Dalhousie, New Brunswick.
+It too was a municipal park with reasonable rates, also on the water and very well maintained.
 While the beach wasn’t quite as close, the ocean views were just as spectacular.
 In addition, there was a snack bar, restaurant, grocery store, and laundry, just steps away.
 All in all, it was a wonderful place to spend the holiday weekend.

 Tuesday morning, we were back on Highway 132 heading north along the Matapédia River.
-The Matapédia had a reputation for being one of the best salmon fishing rivers in the region as well as being a fly-fishing mecca.
-Fly-fishing was so popular that a museum – “Musée de la Forêt et du Saumon de Sainte-Florence”- in the village of Sainte Florence, had several exhibits dedicated to the sport.
+The Matapédia had a reputation for being one of the best salmon fishing rivers in the region as well as a fly-fishing mecca.
+So popular was the sport here that a museum – “Musée de la Forêt et du Saumon de Sainte-Florence”- in the village of Sainte Florence, Quebec had several exhibits dedicated to the sport.
 Their prized display was the world’s largest tied fly, as verified by the Guinness Book of World Records.

-We passed through several more small communities before stopping at the town of Mont Joli.
-This place had achieved some measure of fame in recent years for its murals.
-Many of these huge works of art depicted various historic milestones from the community’s past.
+We passed through several more small communities before stopping in Mont Joli.
+This town had achieved some measure of fame in recent years for its murals.
+Many of the huge works of art depicted various historic milestones from the community’s past.
 Others appeared to be done by artists who were simply being creative.
 A brochure was available to help visitors find and view all the art works.

 All too soon we were back at the village of Sainte Flavie and the end of Highway 132.
 Our Gaspé odyssey was over.
 It had been an amazing journey filled with beautiful vistas, picturesque landscapes, captivating attractions, engaging activities and warm, hospitable people.
-In short, all the ingredients for a wonderful adventure that we would not soon forget.
+In short, all the ingredients for a wonderful adventure on a route less travelled that we would not soon forget.